-Construction would be phased to first construct the temporary terminals, with all associated infrastructure.
+Construction would be phased to first construct the temporary terminals, with all associated infrastructure, and the temporary ramp between the temporary terminals and the Bay Bridge.
 This would enable bus operations to proceed unimpeded during construction.
-Upon completion of the temporary terminals, all bus operations would be removed from the existing Transbay Terminal.
+Upon completion of the temporary terminals and ramp, all bus operations would be removed from the existing Transbay Terminal.
 The existing terminal and access ramps would be demolished.
 Construction of the new terminal and access ramps would then commence in one large construction area.

-2.2.2.4 Transbay Terminal Capital Costs
+2.2.1.4 Transbay Terminal Capital Costs

-Cost estimates shown in the Draft EIS/EIR for the two Transbay Terminal Alternatives were: West Ramp Alternative at \$1.02 billion and Loop Ramp Alternative at \$1.19 billion to start of construction assumed in the Draft EIS/EIR to be October 2002.
+Current estimates for the two Transbay Terminal Alternatives are shown in Table 2.2-1.
+Total cost for the West Ramp Alternative is estimated at \$1.02 billion.
+The Loop Ramp alternative is estimated to cost \$1.19 billion.
 These estimates include the cost of a train-ready basement, ramp development, the off-site bus storage facility, the temporary terminal, and the mid-point estimate for real estate.
-Capital costs for the Transbay Terminal West Ramp Alternative (the Locally Preferred Alternative) have been refined and are shown in Table 2.2-1.
-These costs assume a refined construction schedule as shown in Figure 5.20-8, with all costs escalated to the actual year of expenditures.